Indoor Air Quality

 |NOTICE: The Lane Regional Air Protection Agency (LRAPA) is the regulatory authority of outdoor air quality in Lane County.
 The Oregon Legislature directed the Oregon Health Authority (OHA) to establish a public information program to educate the public on indoor air pollutants, their identities, causes and effect, and on effective practical methods for preventing, detecting and correcting the causes of indoor air pollution.|

-Indoor Air Quality (IAQ) refers to the quality of air withing and around buildings and structures, specifically as it relates to the health and comfort of those inside.
+Indoor Air Quality (IAQ) refers to the quality of air within and around buildings and structures, specifically as it relates to the health and comfort of those inside.
 Air quality impacts our health and wellbeing, understating and controlling common pollutants can reduce your exposure and risk associated with indoor air pollution.

 The average American is indoors nearly 90 percent of the time, and more than half of this time is spent in the home.
 This checklist is a guide to help determine the general status of indoor air quality in your home.